WICS

 WICS (channel 20) is a television station licensed to Springfield, Illinois, United States, affiliated with ABC.
-The station is owned by the Sinclair Broadcast Group, and maintains studios on East Cook Street in Springfield's Eastside; its transmitter is located west of Mechanicsburg, in unincorporated Sangamon County.
+The station is owned by Rincon Broadcasting Group, and maintains studios on East Cook Street in Springfield's Eastside; its transmitter is located west of Mechanicsburg, in unincorporated Sangamon County.

 WICD (channel 15) in Champaign–Urbana operates as a semi-satellite of WICS.
 As such, it simulcasts all network and syndicated programming as provided through WICS, and the two stations share a website.
 However, WICD airs separate commercial inserts and legal identifications.
 Local newscasts, produced by WICS, are simulcast on both stations.
 WICS serves the western half of the Central Illinois market while WICD serves the eastern portion.
 The two stations are counted as a single unit for ratings purposes.
-Although WICD maintains its own studios on South Country Fair Drive in downtown Champaign, master control and most internal operations are based at WICS' facilities.
+Although WICD maintains its own studios on South Country Fair Drive in Champaign, master control and most internal operations are based at WICS' facilities.

-Through joint sales and shared services agreements (JSA/SSA), Sinclair also provides certain services to the area's Fox affiliate, Springfield-licensed WRSP-TV, channel 55 (and its semi-satellite, Urbana-licensed WCCU, channel 27), as well as Decatur-licensed CW outlet WBUI, channel 23 (all are owned by GOCOM Media, LLC).
+Through joint sales and shared services agreements (JSA/SSA), Rincon also provides certain services to the area's Fox affiliate, Springfield-licensed WRSP-TV, channel 55 (and its semi-satellite, Urbana-licensed WCCU, channel 27), as well as Decatur-licensed CW outlet WBUI, channel 23 (all are owned by GOCOM Media, LLC).
 WRSP and WBUI share studios with WICS but WBUI also maintains an advertising sales office on South Main Street/US 51 in downtown Decatur.
 WCCU's advertising sales operation is also based out of WICD's studios.